mohsinkhn/EasyLearn/README.md

 # EasyLearn
-This repository is for Auto Machine learning project in collaboration with Happiest Minds.
+This repository is for EasyLearn, a framework to automate repeatable parts of machine learning.

 **The idea behind this project is to provide utilities to data scientist for quick prototyping of machine learning models.
 The utilities should provide varying levels of automation from generating single model in one command to having function transformation of a column in data.**